 Across the whole multi-annual financial framework (2014-2020), 15% of the CEF budget shall be allocated to Broadband.
 At least one third of the broadband projects financially supported under CEF shall aim at speeds above 100Mbps.

 CEF Telecom is implemented via an annual Workprogramme, identifying the priorities and the actions to be launched during the year.
 The Workprogramme 2014 has been implemented and the only funding opportunity still open at the moment is in the DSI for Electronic identification and authentication.

-Activities will be implemented either via call for tenders of via call for proposals, which will be published in this page.
+Activities will be implemented either via call for tenders of via call for proposals.
 More specific information on the calls will be available trough the Participants Portal.